 Additionally, commercial vehicle drivers must adhere to hours-of-service regulations, which limit the amount of time they can drive without resting.
 This helps prevent driver fatigue, one of the most common causes of commercial vehicle accidents.

 While any accident can be devastating, commercial vehicle accidents can be much worse because of the size and weight of these vehicles.
-Commercial vehicles can weigh between 8,000 and 26,000 pounds.
+The Federal Motor Carrier Safety Regulations categorize commercial vehicles as vehicles used to transport property or passengers that meet specific criteria:

 The larger the vehicle, the more damage it can cause in the event of a crash.
 For example, a collision between a passenger car and a semi-truck could result in catastrophic injuries due to the significant weight difference.
 Large trucks also have longer stopping distances, meaning they require more time to come to a full stop.
 They can also be harder to maneuver, especially when navigating tight spaces or congested areas.

 These factors make commercial vehicle accidents particularly dangerous for everyone involved, but especially for pedestrians.